 View our Dealer School Orientation online to learn more about the industry, area casinos and classes at AACC.

-Gaming is one of the fastest growing industries on the East Coast with six casinos in Maryland alone.
-The U.S. Bureau of Labor Statistics predicts employment for gaming dealers to grow by 17% by 2020, adding more than 15,000 jobs, the fastest growth in gaming services occupations.
-The State of Maryland recently approved table games and the casinos in Maryland are recruiting dealers to meet the demand.
+Gaming is one of the fastest growing industries on the east coast.
+The U.S. Bureau of Labor Statistics predicts employment for gaming dealers to grow by 17 percent by 2020, adding more than 15,000 jobs and growing faster than any other gaming services occupations.
+The state of Maryland recently approved table games and each of the six Maryland casinos are recruiting dealers to meet the demand.
 The average beginning salary for dealers is $9,500 plus tips with a potential for $50,000 or more per year.

 GAM-300 Act 1 Black Jack Dealer

 CLI-356 Carnival Games Dealer

 COO-374 Introduction to Craps

 CLI-302 Advanced Casino Poker

 Arundel Mills: View the Casino Dealer School course schedule.